XamarinUniversity/build2018-labs/lab2/README.md

 	- Set the `Source` property to "speech.png".
 This icon is already present in the platform-specific projects.
 	- Set the `Grid.Column` property to "2".

 7. Add a `TapGestureRecognizer` to the `Image` in it's `GestureRecognizers` collection.
 Set the `Tapped` event to "OnTranslateSpeechToText".
-This method already exists, we'll look at it next.
+This method already exists, the lab will look at it next.

 ```xml
 <Image Source="speech.png" Grid.Column="2">